Fully managed¶

 Procfile

-Configure how your application builds, runs, and verifies.
+Configure how your application runs and verifies.

 -